chopsueey/chopsueey/README.md

 ## Hi, I'm a webdeveloper from Hamburg, Germany.

-I have experience working with: javascript, node.js, react, tailwind, NoSQL(MongoDB) and babylon.js (3D-Webengine).
+I have experience working with:
+- javascript
+- node.js
+- react
+- tailwind
+- NoSQL(MongoDB)
+- babylon.js (3D-Webengine).

 I love to learn new technologies and to create simple and intuitive websites.